 Inherited Platelet Disorders (Bernard-Soulier Syndrome, Glanzmann’s Thrombasthenia, Platelet Storage Pool Disease, Immune thrombocytopenia)

 There are many different types of bleeding disorders, and they can affect people in different ways.
-The National Hemophilia Foundation provides support and education for all different types of bleeding disorders.
+The National Bleeding Disorders Foundation provides support and education for all different types of bleeding disorders.
 Check out the information that they provide on inherited platelet disorders.

 ITP Conference